To apply for admission to Bethel University, the following steps are required in most cases:

 To consider your application for admission, Bethel University must receive the following by May 1st:

-- Your completed online application, including personal essay must be received in the Office of Admissions by May 1 of your junior year in high school.
+- Your completed online application must be recieved in the Office of Admissions by May 1.

 An international student is any applicant who wishes to enroll with non-immigrant visa status.
 Students who are US citizens (including those who are living outside the US), those who are legal permanent residents, those who have refugee status, those who have been granted asylum, or those who are undocumented are not considered international students and should abide by the policies above.